Court agrees to review decision to reopen 'Serial' case

-BALTIMORE (AP) - Maryland's highest court will review a decision to reopen a high-profile case for a man whose murder conviction was chronicled in the hit podcast "Serial."
+BALTIMORE (AP) - Maryland's highest court has agreed to review a decision to reopen a high-profile case for a man whose murder conviction was chronicled in the hit podcast "Serial," according to an order issued Thursday.

-A Thursday court document says the case will be set for argument during a December session.

-Syed was convicted in 2000 of killing his high-school sweetheart.
-His story was widely publicized in the 2014 "Serial" podcast, which cast doubt on his guilt and inspired armchair investigators.
+But more than a decade later, he became a sort of cause celebre due to the hugely popular "Serial" podcast, which debuted in 2014 with the entirety of its first season dedicated to the long-running case.
+The show attracted millions of listeners and shattered podcast-streaming and downloading records.

+"Serial" revealed little-known evidence and a loyal army of listeners often acted as armchair detectives, raising new questions about the case and whether Syed was indeed guilty.

-A lower-court judge vacated Syed's conviction in 2016.
+Roughly two years later, a lower-court judge vacated Syed's conviction.
 Prosecutors appealed to Maryland's intermediate appeals court, which granted a new trial.

+Syed's brother, Yusef, said the family hadn't yet heard about the latest court order.
+But he said the family remained hopeful when a reporter informed him about it.

+"We believe that Adnan will come out and the truth will come," Yusef Syed said in a brief phone interview.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.